QQI Level 5 in Nursing 5M4349 Patient Handling; CPR; Basic First Aid; Child Protection Online Course

 This one-year course will aim to prepare participants for work with people in a hospital, respite care, social care, community development or residential setting.
 Nurses need social, communication and caring skills to work with individuals and groups.
 Nursing Studies will lay a foundation for these skills and provide the work experience to put learning into practice.
 This programme is ideal for both school leavers and experienced mature persons seeking a formal education.
 The aim of the course is to provide the academic and practical foundation for entry into nursing training as well as the social and human skills necessary for the career.

-The following modules will be offered in 2020, subject to availability and demand:
+A theoretical approach to nursing will be complemented by practical experience.
+The following modules will be offered in 2021, subject to availability and demand:

 • Nursing Theory and Practice